marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier-post-4/index.md

 ## Creating Cloud Resource with Terraform

-As for 3-Tier architecture, we will create VMs, Kubernetes cluster, Database, Storage, VNet, etc step by step.
-Before we start coding on resources, we define some variables first.

 ### Kubernetes Cluster

 As a hosted Kubernetes service, Azure handles critical tasks, like health monitoring and maintenance.
 AKS will automatically create a node resource group, that contains all of the infrastructure resources associated with the cluster, named `"MC_${resource_group}_${AKS_name}_${region}"`.